MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 # Getting started with Semantic Kernel

 In just a few steps, you can build your first AI agent with Semantic Kernel in either Python, .NET, or Java.
-This guid will show you how to...
+This guide will show you how to...
 - Install the necessary packages
 - Create a back-and-forth conversation with an AI
 - Give an AI agent the ability to run your code